 From being a Spurs fan to having a famous best friend, here are a few things that may surprise you…

-Louisa Clein has made waves in Emmerdale since joining the cast last year as teacher Maya Stepney.
-Originally introduced as the wife of village GP Liam Cavanagh, Maya subsequently split from the dishy doc, and is now in a relationship with grocer David Metcalfe – but it was his teenage son, Jacob, who she was really interested in.
+Louisa Clein sent shockwaves through Emmerdale as twisted teacher Maya Stepney.
+Initially introduced as the wife of village GP Liam Cavanagh, Maya subsequently split from the dishy doc, and started a relationship with grocer David Metcalfe – but it was his teenage son, Jacob, who she was really interested in.

 2. Her sister is a top cellist

 Louisa’s elder sister is world-renowned cellist, Natalie Clein.
 Natalie won the BBC Young Musician of the Year Competition in 1994, and has since performed with some of the most prestigious orchestras in the world, and released a number of recordings.

 Away from acting, one of Louisa’s biggest passions is football.
 She’s a massive Spurs fan, and one of her first dates with husband Jeremy was at a match.
 Her love for Harry Kane and the lads made a nightmare five hour train journey from Manchester to London back in November particularly grinding – because she missed the team’s Champions League clash against Inter Milan.

 4. She’s a vegan